ydb-platform/ydb/ydb/docs/en/core/dev/troubleshooting/performance/schemas/_includes/overloaded-shards-diagnostics.md

     1. In the [Embedded UI](../../../../../reference/embedded-ui/index.md), go to the **Databases** tab and click on the database.

-    1. On the **Navigation** tab, ensure the entire database is selected.
+    1. On the **Navigation** tab, ensure the required database is selected.

     1. Open the **Diagnostics** tab.